-In December 2004, the Financial Supervisory Service announced that it would implement the new Basel Capital Accord, referred to as Basel II, in Korea by the end of 2007.
+In June 2006, the Financial Supervisory Service announced that it would implement the new Basel Capital Accord, referred to as Basel II, in Korea beginning on January 1, 2008.
 The implementation of Basel II will have a substantial effect on the way risk is measured among Korean financial institutions, including us.
 Building upon the initial Basel Capital Accord of 1988, which focused primarily on market risk and capital adequacy and asset soundness as measures of risk, Basel II expands this approach to contemplate additional areas of risk such as operational risk.
+Our implementation of Basel II may require an increase in our capital requirements, which may require us to either improve our asset quality or raise additional capital.

 In addition, under Basel II, we are permitted to follow either a standardized approach or an internal ratingsbased approach with respect to calculating credit risk capital requirements.
 We have voluntarily chosen to establish and follow an internal ratings-based approach, which is more risk-sensitive in assessing our credit risk capital requirements.
-While our initial quantitative impact studies show that implementation of an internal ratings-based approach may give rise to a modest increase in our capital adequacy, it is possible that our internal ratings-based approach may require an increase in our credit risk capital requirements, which may require us to either improve our asset quality or raise additional capital.
-Furthermore, we intend to adopt the advanced measurement process for our operational risk.
-The supervisory accreditation of our approach will not be determined until the second half of 2007, while more detailed and reliable analysis of the impact of Basel II on our capital will be available at the end of 2006.
+For regulatory reporting purposes, we are planning to implement a "Foundation Internal Ratings-based Approach" for credit risk and a standardized approach for operational risk from January 1, 2008, with the "Advanced Internal Ratings-based Approach" and "Advanced Measurement Approach" being implemented for credit risk and operational risk, respectively, from January 2009.
+For internal measurement purposes, we began to implement the Advanced Internal Ratings-based Approach for credit risk and Advanced Measurement Approach for operational risk commencing in 2007.
+We recently conducted a Quantitative Impact Study (or QIS) as of December 31, 2006, in accordance with instructions from the Financial Supervisory Service.
+The results of the QIS indicated that our capital adequacy ratio increased under the internal ratings-based approach, whereas our capital adequacy ratio decreased marginally under the standardized approach.
+Such QIS results, however, are based on preliminary data, and it is possible that our internal ratings-based approach may require an increase in our credit risk capital requirements, which may require us to either improve our asset quality or raise additional capital.
+Furthermore, the supervisory accreditation of our internal ratings-based approach will not be determined until the second half of 2007, and more detailed and reliable analysis of the impact of the implementation of Basel II will not be available until the second half of 2007 when we begin the parallel measurement of our capital adequacy ratios under both our previous approach under the initial Basel Capital Accord of 1988 and our new Basel II approaches.

 See "Item 5A.
 Operating Results-Overview-New Basel Capital Accord" and "Item 5B.
 Liquidity and Capital Resources-Financial Condition-Capital Adequacy."